inverno-io/inverno-core/doc/reference-guide.md

 A **composite module** is literally a module composed of multiple Inverno modules.
 Concretely, all public beans exposed in a component module are considered for dependency injection in the composite module.
 In the same way, socket beans defined in a component module are resolved with the beans available in the composite module.

-By default, any Inverno module required in the module descriptor of a Inverno module are composed by the Inverno compiler inside the module class.
+By default, any Inverno module required in the module descriptor of an Inverno module are composed by the Inverno compiler inside the module class.
 Component modules public beans are encapsulated in the composite module class and then only accessible from within that module.
 At runtime, component modules are instantiated and started along with the composite module which wires their public beans into the module's beans sockets or into other component modules socket beans.

 Let's assume module `io.inverno.sample.milkFrotherModule` provides a `MilkFrother` bean compatible with the coffee maker.
 You can simply declare it as required in the module descriptor of the `io.inverno.sample.coffeeMakerModule` module to get the milk frother module created and started along with the coffee maker module and eventually wire the milk frother into the coffee maker.